 Nancy is a recreational dragon boat racer and enjoys reading, writing, and travel with her husband John, also a UC Berkeley retiree.
 The Hortons have two Schipperke dogs.

-Patti serves as Vice President of UCRAB and Chair of the UC Berkeley Retirement Center Advisory Board.
+Patti serves as Vice President of UCRAB and Past Chair of the UC Berkeley Retirement Center Advisory Board.

 Patti started working on the Berkeley campus in 1975 while her husband pursued his PhD.
 Her first position was in the Academic Personnel Office, where she worked for 3 ½ years.
 She followed her husband to Paris while he did his doctoral research.
 Upon her return she worked in the Engineering Dean's Office for 10 years and at UC Office of the President for almost 5 years.
 She returned to campus in 1993 to serve as head of the Academic Personnel Office.
 At the time of retirement in 2009, she was the Assistant Vice Provost for Academic Personnel.